bhshri/compoundWord2vec/README.txt

 ------------------------------------------------
 ./download_preprocess_text_corpus.sh

-Preprocessed text corpus cab be downloaded from following url: https://drive.google.com/file/d/1qIROVOOyOQqASTgwQ0cC84nc9ynHhXGy/view?usp=sharing
+Preprocessed text corpus can be downloaded from following url: https://drive.google.com/file/d/1qIROVOOyOQqASTgwQ0cC84nc9ynHhXGy/view?usp=sharing

+Smaller 500Mb corpus is obtained by applying following command on the above text corpus head -c 500000000 text_corpus.txt > small_text_corpus.txt

 GENERATING CONSTITUENT COMPOUND MAPPING FILE
 --------------------------------------------
 python generate_constituent_compound_mappping.py -i vocab_words -o mapping_file

 vocab_words: file containing the words in German vocabulary from which compounds and their constituents will be extracted.
 File should contain one word per line.
-mapping_file: output file created which will be used for Cword2vec training in next step
+mapping_file: output file created which will be used for Cword2vec training in next step.

+For training Cword2vec, we use the mapping file: cword2vec_constituent_compound_mapping.txt

 TRAINING Cword2vec
 ------------------
 For Cword2vec algorithm we add 2 new arguments to default word2vec:
-(1) constituent compound mapping file generated as per last step (2) compound context augmenting probability (also called compound replace probability in the code)
+(1) constituent compound mapping file generated as per last step (2) compound context augmenting probability (also called constituent_compound_replace_prob  in the word2vec.c)

 ./run_cword2vec.sh